A Self-Consistent Model of Kinetic Alfven Solitons in Pulsar Wind Plasma: Linking Soliton Characteristics to Pulsar Observables: Discussions

 \subsection{Effect of Suprathermality of pairs}

-The degree of suprathermality in electron and positron populations, governed by the spectral index $\kappa_{e,p}$, plays a pivotal role in shaping the properties of KA solitons within pulsar magnetospheres.
+The degree of suprathermality in electron and positron populations, governed by the spectral index $\kappa_{e,p}$, plays a pivotal role in shaping the properties of KA solitons within pulsar wind zone.
 Fig.~\ref{kappa-fig} illustrates this dependence, depicting soliton profiles for varying $\kappa_e$ and $\kappa_p$ adjusted simultaneously.
-A distinct trend emerges: as $\kappa$ increases from 1.6 (green-solid) to, 2.1 (red-dotted), 2.6 (blue-dashed), and 3.1 (magenta-do dashed), both the amplitude and width of KA solitons increase significantly.
+A distinct trend emerges: as $\kappa$ increases from 1.6 (green-solid) to, 2.1 (red-dotted), 2.6 (blue-dashed), and 3.1 (magenta-dot dashed), both the amplitude and width of KA solitons increase significantly.
 This suggests that plasmas with reduced suprathermality, approaching a Maxwellian distribution as $\kappa \to \infty$, support more taller and wider nonlinear structures.
 This behavior is elucidated through the coefficients of the derived KdV equation.
 The soliton amplitude is inversely proportional to the nonlinear coefficient $C$ (i.e., $\psi_0 = 3u/C$), while the width scales with the square root of the dispersive coefficient $D$ (i.e., $W = \sqrt{4D/u}$).
 The nonlinear coefficient is directly tied to $a_1$, where $a_1 = \mu_{ei}c_{1} + \mu_{pi}d_{1}$.
 Parameters $c_1$ and $d_1$, functions of $\kappa_e$ and $\kappa_p$ respectively, diminish as their corresponding kappa values rise.
 Consequently, an increase in $\kappa_e$ and $\kappa_p$ reduces $a_1$, lowering $C$ and thus amplifying the soliton amplitude.
 Simultaneously, the decreased $a_1$ enhances the dispersion coefficient, resulting in a broader soliton.
 As suprathermality decreases and the plasma nears thermal equilibrium, the interplay of reduced nonlinearity and increased dispersion fosters taller and wider KA solitons.

-This relationship presents profound astrophysical implications for pulsar emission mechanisms.
 Suprathermal particle distributions are a natural byproduct of intense acceleration near polar caps or magnetic reconnection sites \citep{HOSHINOSuprathermal2001}.
 Our findings indicate that in highly energetic regions with efficient acceleration and low-kappa (highly suprathermal) populations, KA solitons tend to be weaker and more compact.
 In contrast, regions with partially thermalized, higher-kappa plasmas possibly farther from acceleration sites host solitons of greater amplitude and width.